filipesgeniselli/backend-tech-assignment/README.md

 ## Run the API
 The API requires a postgres instance with an empty database, you can create a new one with the following command:

+## Option 1 - Postgres on Docker and API with Maven Spring-boot:run

 ### Linux
 ```bash
 export DB_PORT=5556